The following is a list of questions for troubleshooting zcashd, the core Zcash client software. For general FAQ, see https://z.cash/support/faq.html.

 What if my question isn’t answered here?

-If you have ran into any issues upgrading to Overwinter, please see the Network Upgrade Developer Guide
+If you have issues with a network upgrade, please see the Network Upgrade Developer Guide